Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Rotational -surfaces in homogeneous 3-spaces

 For example, the fact that $\h$ is even has the following consequence on the phase plane $\te$: if $\gamma(s)=(x(s),y(s))$ is a solution to Equation \eqref{1ordersys}, so it is $\tilde{\gamma}(s)=(x(-s),-y(-s))$.
-Geometrically, this means that any orbit in the phase plane $\te$is symmetric with respect to the axis $y=0$.
-This condition is related with the fact that horizontal reflections for $\tau=0$ and rotations of angle $\pi$ around horizontal geodesics if $\tau>0$, are isometries for $\Hss$.
+This condition is related with the fact that rotations of angle $\pi$ around horizontal geodesics if $\tau>0$, are isometries for $\Hss$.

 Since $\h\in\c$, a trivial solution to system \eqref{1ordersys} in $\Theta_1$ is the one given by the constant orbit